FACTBOX-Back to pubs, gyms and movies: plotting the return to normal | Health

 Italian coffee bars, restaurants, cinemas and theatres partially reopened in most regions on April 26.
 Indoor service at restaurants resumed from June 1.
 Italy lifted quarantine restrictions for travellers arriving from European and Schengen countries, as well as Britain and Israel, from May 15.

-A curfew was pushed back by an hour to midnight on June 7, and will be abolished from June 21.
+A nightly curfew was scrapped from June 21 and wearing masks outdoors will not be mandatory from June 28.
 JAPAN

-Japan will ease curbs in nine prefectures including Tokyo from June 20, ahead of the Summer Olympics due to start in late July.
-Bars and restaurants will be allowed to serve alcohol until 7 p.m., but restaurants are still asked to shut by 8 p.m.
-Certain measures such as spectator limits at major events will remain in place.
-NORWAY
+Japan eased curbs in nine prefectures including Tokyo from June 20, ahead of the Summer Olympics due to start in late July.
+Bars and restaurants now can serve alcohol until 7 p.m., but restaurants are still asked to shut by 8 p.m.
+Certain measures such as spectator limits at major events remain in place.
+NETHERLANDS

-From June 20, Norwegians will be allowed to receive up to 20 guests in their homes, double the current level, while bars and restaurants will no longer have to close at midnight as the country moves to the third major phase of its plan to reopen society from the pandemic.
+Most group size limits will be lifted from June 26, as long as people can keep at least 1.5 metres apart.
+People will not be required to wear face masks anywhere except for public transport and airports, where distancing is not possible.
 POLAND

-During the month of May, Poland reopened shopping centres, hotels, restaurants cinemas, theatres, concert halls and cultural institutions.
+Poland reopened shopping centres, hotels, restaurants cinemas, theatres and concert halls in May.
 Indoor dining, indoor sports facilities and swimming pools reopened on May 28.
-Large indoor events with up to 50 people were allowed from May 28, a number that tripled on June 6 as the country eased restrictions further.
+Large indoor events with up to 50 people were allowed from May 28, a number that was tripled on June 6.

 From June 13, churches can be filled up to 50% of capacity.
 Limits for concerts and sports events will be raised from June 26 to 50% of seats, while hotels can be filled to up to 75% capacity.
 People who have been vaccinated are not counted in the capacity limits.

-SAUDI ARABIA On May 17, Saudi Arabia opened land, sea and air borders.
-From May 20, foreign visitors arriving by air from most countries no longer need to quarantine if they have been vaccinated.

-It lifted a ban on travellers from 11 countries including the United States, Britain, France and Japan, on May 30.
-Entertainment venues were allowed to open at 40% capacity for those vaccinated from May 27.
+Local and international sporting events can take place with fully vaccinated fans in open-space venues at 30% capacity.
+SINGAPORE

-SINGAPORE Singapore will allow dining at restaurants to resume from June 21, though it will limit diners to groups of two, the health ministry said on Friday.
-Gyms and fitness studios may resume indoor exercising in groups of up to two people, it added.
+Singapore allowed dining at restaurants to resume from June 21, though it limits diners to groups of two.
+Gyms and fitness studios resumed indoor exercise for groups of up to two people.
+SOUTH KOREA

-The country will lift a blanket obligation to wear masks outdoors from June 26, Prime Minister Pedro Sanchez said on Friday.
-THAILAND

-Thailand aims to fully reopen to visitors within 120 days, with some tourism centres set to resume even earlier, starting with a pilot reopening from July 1 on its most popular island, Phuket.
-UNITED STATES
+THAILAND Thailand said on June 16 it aims to fully reopen to visitors within 120 days.
+Some tourism centres will resume earlier, starting with a pilot reopening from July 1 on its most popular island, Phuket.

-Florida Governor Ron DeSantis on May 3 signed an executive order to end all local emergency measures.
-The U.S. Open tennis tournament will allow 100% fan capacity in 2021, the Associated Press reported on June 17.
+TURKEY Sunday lockdowns and weekday curfews, as well as public transport restrictions, will be lifted on July 1.
+Music events, including concerts, will then be allowed until midnight.

-(Compiled by Vladimir Sadykov, Dagmarah Mackos and Federica Urso; Editing by Milla Nissi and Emelia Sithole-Matarise)
+(Compiled by Vladimir Sadykov, Dagmarah Mackos and Federica Urso; Editing by Milla Nissi and Gareth Jones)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)